cfretty/cfretty.github.io/_recipes/cilantrosauce.md

 #   alt:  big dipper and north star detail from photo by John Fowler on Unsplash
 ---

 Part of "City Tins 2020 the pandemic year."
-This sauce is good with pork, chicken, tortilla chips, yuca, plaintain, potatoes...you get the idea.
+This sauce is good with pork, chicken, tortilla chips, yuca, plantain, potatoes...you get the idea.

 ## Ingredients
 - Jalapeños, ribs and seeds removed - 2 large